IVSoftware/IVSoftware.Portable.Csv.SingleInstanceSerializer/README.md

 ﻿## IVSoftware.Portable.Csv.SingleInstanceSerializer

-These extensions reflect the properties of a given class T. The basic capabilities are:

-- Generate a comma-delimited header string, based on the property names of class T.
-- Given an instance of class T, generate a comma-delimited string containing values corresponding to the order and count of the generated header.
-- Given a comma-delimited string containing values corresponding to the order and count of the generated header, generate a class instance.

-The `[CsvIgnore]` attribute makes a property invisible to header and values generators.
+As a basic premise, the `GetCsvHeader` method will reflect the property names of Class<T> and the methods `ToCsvLine` and `FromCsvLine` will use that array to index the values in the columns of the file.
+The `[CsvIgnore]` attribute is used to make any given property invisible to the serializer.
 ___

-Version 1.0.3 adds advanced capability:
+Version 1.0.3 added features:

+- The type conversion has been greatly expanded, and now supports almost any System type that has a static `Parse` method.

-- Extract an instance from a CSV file where the header and values do not strictly follow the format of the generated header.
+- Using the new `Extract` method, an instance can be created by cherry-picking values from an arbitrary CSV file where the header and values do not strictly follow the format of the generated header.
 In this case, a class can be designed with properties that correspond to the values of interest in the file.
 Other values in other columns will be safely ignored.
-In general, this would be used to compose a Master Record that cherry picks values from multiple csv files.
+In general, this would be used to compose a Master Record list comprised of different properties from different files.

 The `[HeaderText]` attribute makes a property mappable to header names in the file that are different from the property names in the class.

-The type conversion has been greatly expanded, and now supports almost any System type that has a static `Parse` method.
+The `[StringFormat]` attribute makes a numeric or DateTime value formattable.

 #### Methods